Rural, emperor’s-new-clothes dining.

 If you haven’t read Hans Christian Anderson, please update yourself here before proceeding.
 You really need to understand that this restaurant epitomised Anderson’s story of The Emperor’s New Clothes.
 Everyone, including the country’s top critics, raves about this restaurant.
 Apart from Attica, it’s the only Australian restaurant in the world’s top 120.

-The best part about Brae–by a long shot–was the service.
+The best part about Brae – by a long shot – was the service.
 We had extremely friendly, unpretentious and courteous waitstaff.
 My friend didn’t like how almost every interaction was with a different staff member, so we didn’t build a rapport with anyone in particular.
-Nonetheless, they each did a great job.
-They had a good sense of humour.
+Nonetheless, they each did a great job and were able to laugh in sympathy with our reactions to many of the dishes.

 After each dish we were asked questions like “did you enjoy that?”, “that one’s great, isn’t it?”, “how was it?”… We did not know what to say, except to nod or say something non-committal like “great” or “mmm”.
 Criticism wasn’t going to give us back our money.

 Who could believe we drove for four hours (two hours each way), only to pay $290 EACH for a disappointing meal, PLUS $12 for coffee and tea.
-We were shocked at the cheapness of the ingredients, and the small quantity of food on the menu.
-But this $12 addition at the end (without telling us that this would cost extra) put the nail in the coffin.
+We were shocked at the cheapness of the ingredients (wagyu, where were you?) and the small quantity of food on the menu.
+But this $12 addition at the end (without warning us of the additional cost) put the nail in the coffin.
 Without wanting to sound wholly jaded, the tea wasn’t even good.

-The experience was so surprising, and we were in such disbelief, that we spent most of the four hour dining time observing the other people in the room.
+Our experience was so surprising, and we were in such disbelief, that we spent most of the four-hour-dining time observing the other people in the room.
 We had to know if we were being too picky.
-Interestingly, nobody else appeared to be in ecstasy, or even raving or talking about the food (in a positive manner).
+Interestingly, nobody else appeared to be in ecstasy, or even raving or talking about the food.
 Most people were preoccupied by wine, staring into blank space, or making quiet conversation.
-We weren’t the only ones who found talking points in the art on the walls, or who laughed about watching one of the chefs sprint past the window out into the property, presumably hustling to a paddock to restock red flowering eucalyptus.
+We weren’t the only ones who found talking points in the art on the walls, or giggled when one of the chefs mysteriously sprinted past our window and sped off into a paddock to restock (on a herb?) only to come running back to the restaurant’s kitchen.

-Matt Preston was seated with some other delicious magazine celebrities, including Anthony Huckstep and Warren Mendies, and they spent as much time outside as inside.
+Matt Preston was seated across from us with some other delicious magazine celebrities, including Anthony Huckstep and Warren Mendes, and they spent as much time outside as inside.
 The head chef Dan Hunter came out to converse with Preston’s table and greet them towards the end of their meal, but did not talk to any of the other diners.
-Another notable absence of the courtesy shown by the world’s best chefs, like Ben Shewry or Massimo Bottura, who serve and greet their guests at some point during the meal.
+This was another notable absence of the courtesy shown by some other world-ranking chefs, like Ben Shewry or Massimo Bottura, who serve and greet their guests at some point during the meal.

 The first two ‘dishes’, if we are to give them the respect of not calling them ‘snacks’, or ‘bites’, were my clear favourites.
 The first was a bite of fried Jerusalem artichoke filled with southern rock lobster.
 The second was a flash-charred prawn head with kohlrabi, which you were supposed to roll up like a wrap.
-They both had crunch, protein, and a reasonable amount of flavour.
-What did they do with the prawn tail?
+But what did they do with the prawn tail?
 Does this take the concept of ‘no waste’ too far, where the head is served without the tail?
-Can you believe that these two items were listed as the first TWO COURSES?
+Can you believe that these two items were listed as the first TWO courses?
 At any other top restaurant, these would be considered snacks (not even starters).

 Rather than serving each course individually, the prawn ‘dish’ was on a plate above a bowl of broad beans, young garlic and asparagus, with egg yolk and fermented rye.
 Apart from the freshness of the greenery, there was nothing special about this.

 Certainly the dish that made us laugh the most was the “dutch cream potato cake with cultured cream and brook trout roe“.
 It was a hot potato scallop.
-And not the best one we’ve had, either.
-The cultured cream was just like normal double cream, which melted off the potato cake (rather than having enough body to remain on top of it).
+And the local fish and chips shop might win in a blind tasting.
+The cultured cream was just like normal double cream, which melted off the potato cake (without enough body to remain on top of it).
 The roe didn’t seem to do the cake any favours.

 The rationale for serving an iced oyster still confuses me.
 “Don’t eat the rocks,” joked the waiter.
 “Once you find the oyster, eat it one small spoonful at a time.”
-Meanwhile, the couple on the table opposite us downed their oyster ice cream in one gulp, and did not appear pleased with the aftermath.
-My friend felt nauseous from the spirulina/matcha sprinkles on top.
-Neither of us liked this dish.
+Meanwhile, the couple on the table opposite us downed their oyster ice cream in one gulp, and did not appear pleased in the aftermath.
+My friend felt nauseous from the spirulina/matcha sprinkled on top.
 We particularly observed the reactions of a few other diners to see whether we were the only ones who weren’t happy.
-Unsurprisingly, one guy handed his straight to his girlfriend, who took two for the team.
+Unsurprisingly, one guy handed his oyster straight to his girlfriend, who took two for the team.
 The waiter who collected our plates described it as “mind-bending”.
 Not untrue.

 The third snack-level satiator was a green soup.
 “This is the sort of cabbage soup that I imagine Charlie’s family lived on in Charlie and the Chocolate Factory,” observed my friend.
 It certainly was watery and tasteless (apart from the seasoning).